brian-watkins/best-behavior/adr/001_coverage.md

 Playwright offers an API to get this data.
 However, due to the way that Vite generates sourcemaps we did need to modify this data to get accurate paths to the files.
-We need to update the (file) url of the coverage data to include the relative path to the file.
-We also needed to add a `sourceRoot` attribute to the sourcemap with the same relative path.
+We need to update the (file) url of the coverage data to include the absolute path to the file.
+We also had to add the `sourceURL` comment to sources so that it matches the source file format generated for node coverage.

 Collecting code coverage for node-based behaviors is a little more tricky due to the fact that we are using Vite to transpile these behaviors before